Dinakaran-k/NotesApp/README.md

-# Notes App with Room Database
+# Notes App with SQLite Database

 This is a simple Notes application built using Kotlin and SQLite Database.